 At first glance, one of the two codes appears to have more moves, but upon closer reading of the code, it is possible to see that some blocks represent more than one move.
 The student will need to understand this element of the code syntax first in order to make their prediction.

-Using the two butterflies code above, it would be possible to have the student modify it so that both butterflies finish the race in a tie.
-This does not necessarily mean that both butterflies make the same movements, but rather that the number of movements of one butterfly will be reduced or the "wait" block will be used to give the slower butterfly a chance to catch up to the other butterfly.
+Students could alter the two butterflies code above so that both butterflies finish the race with a tie.
+This does not necessarily mean that both butterflies will make the same movements, but rather that the number of movements of one butterfly will be reduced or the "wait" block will be used to give the slower butterfly a chance to catch up to the other butterfly.

-Using the recording features of coding software allows the student to add audio blocks describing their block choices, during an activity in which the student must modify the provided block to achieve a specific goal.
+Using the recording features of coding program allows students to add audio blocks describing their choices during an activity when students must alter the provided block to achieve a specific goal.

 Knowledge: Simultaneous Events

 A common example of the use of simultaneous events is diagonal movement.
-Most block coding and robotics software allows movement in four directions (for example, up, down, left, right), but a diagonal move requires both a horizontal and a vertical move at the same time.
+Most block coding and robotics programs allow movement in four directions (for example, up, down, left, right), but a diagonal move requires both a horizontal and a vertical move at the same time.

 Let's take, for example, the following imaginary city: